Weston-super-Mare: Education

 The Unitary authority of North Somerset, provides support for 78 schools, delivering education to approximately 28,000 pupils.

-Secondary education is provided by Broadoak Academy, Priory Community School, Winterstoke Hundred Academy, Worle Community School and Hans Price Academy.
+Secondary education is provided by Broadoak Academy, Priory Community School Academy, Winterstoke Hundred Academy, Worle Community School Academy and Hans Price Academy.
 The town's main further education provider is Weston College, and the town's expanding higher education provision is supplied by University Centre Weston.

 Nigel Leat, a teacher at Hillside First School, was jailed indefinitely in summer 2011 for paedophile offences that happened over a 14-year period.
 The school's headmaster lost his job in December 2011 due to the incident.

 Culture

 The town contains several arts venues.
 The Playhouse serves both tourists and the local population.
 The Winter Gardens on the seafront hosts shows, exhibitions and conferences.
 The Blakehay Theatre & Community Arts Centre is a small venue housed in a former Baptist church.
 All Saints Church hosts regular concerts, some of high national standing.
 This church is also used for recording, especially by the Emerald Ensemble and has featured on BBC TV programme Songs of Praise.

 The Odeon Cinema was opened in 1935 and is a building in the modernist style designed by Thomas Cecil Howitt.
 It houses the only Compton theatre pipe organ in an Odeon cinema outside London and is one of only two working theatre organs left in the country still performing in their original location in commercially operating cinemas.
 This Compton organ was installed in 1935 and is the only one left in the West Country, the next nearest being the Odeon Leicester Square, London.
 All other models have been either restored and moved elsewhere, or destroyed.
 Occasional organ concerts continue to be held at the venue.
 The building has Grade II Listed status.
+The cinema was sold to Merlin Cinemas in 2023 and renamed Plaza Cinema, Weston-super-Mare.